 Dean, School of Film

-- Develop an advancement strategy for the continued growth and support of the school, in coordination with the offices of Advancement, the Provost and the President.
+- Develop marketing and development strategies for the continued growth and support of the school, in coordination with the offices of Development, Marketing, the Provost and the President.

 The above statements are intended to describe the general nature and level of work performed by the incumbent; they do not purport to describe all functions.
 Incumbent may be assigned other duties, and the essential functions may change from time to time as necessary.

 Candidates will have demonstrated experience and accomplishments within the creative practice of film and knowledge of the industry, with expertise as a filmmaker, animator, game developer, producer, screenwriter, creative executive or festival programmer (or multiple of such roles).
 They will have leadership and management experience and an ability to strategically translate that experience in creative and thoughtful ways.
 Demonstrated teaching capacity and experience is critical, and prior experience as a faculty member, program chair, dean, or director of a major film or arts center is preferred.